craftcms/cms/docs/config/config-settings.md

-The query string parameter name that tokens should be set to.
+The request parameter name that tokens should be set to.

 ### `transformGifs`